 The Baldwin-Reynold’s House Museum is the home of the Crawford County Historical Society and is a fascinating place to visit for those interested in history.

 The home was built for Supreme Court Justice Henry Baldwin, but while he had moved in, the home wasn’t even completed when he died in 1844.
 Later, it became the home of local industrialist William Reynolds.

 Today, the museum tells the story of both men.
 It also features items of importance to the local community and has an extensive art collection.

 Another interesting stop in Meadville is the Meadville Market House.
 The market house is a great shopping destination and is one of several markets in the state that claim to be the oldest.
 You can browse the many items on the shelves and even get a meal onsite.

-From Conneaut Lake Park, it’s only 15 miles to the end of Pennsylvania Route 6 and the Ohio border.
-Before getting there, however, make a brief detour to Where the Ducks Walk on the Fish in Pymatuning State Park.
+It’s only a few miles to the end of Pennsylvania Route 6 and the Ohio border from Meadville.
+However, before getting there, however, make a brief detour to Where the Ducks Walk on the Fish in Pymatuning State Park.